 “Jean-Paul Gasparian hits the right note, never sparingly, but never overdoing it either.
 It is a squaring of the circle of musical perfection and artistic imagination that come together in this significant interpretation.”

-At a young age he already brings a wide-ranging repertoire to the stage, including works by Mozart, Beethoven, Chopin, Babadjanian, Khachaturian, Tchaikovsky, Rachmaninov and Gershwin.
-Gasparian performs with orchestras such as the Orchestre National d’ Île-de-France, the Bremen Philharmonic, the Musikkollegium Winterthur, the Orchestre de l ‘Opéra de Rouen, the Orchestre de Normandie and the Valencia Symphonic Orchestra.
-In 2022 Gasparian made his debut with Liszt’s Piano Concerto No. 1 with the Orchestre National d’Île-de-France under Ilyich Rivas at the Paris Philharmonie.
-Unusual repertoire brought him to the stage in 2022/23: with the Orchestre Philharmonique de Radio France he plays Howard Shore’s (known for Lord of the Rings) Ruin and Memory, Concerto for Piano and Orchestra as well as Scriabin’s Piano Concerto in F-sharp minor with the Nuremberg Symphony Orchestra.
+At a young age Jean-Paul Gasparian already brings a wide-ranging repertoire to the stage, including works by Mozart, Beethoven, Chopin, Babadjanian, Khachaturian, Tchaikovsky, Rachmaninov and Gershwin.
+Gasparian performs with orchestras such as the Bremer Philharmoniker, Musikkollegium Winterthur, Orchestre de l ‘Opéra de Rouen, Orchestre de Normandie and Valencia Symphonic Orchestra.
+In 2022 Gasparian debuted with the Orchestre National d’Île-de-France under Ilyich Rivas at the Paris Philharmonie playing Liszt’s Piano Concerto No. 1.
+The young Frenchman is also interested in more unusual repertoire: he has performed Howard Shore’s (known for The Lord of the Rings) Ruin and Memory with the Orchestre Philharmonique de Radio France, as well as Scriabin’s Piano Concerto in F-sharp minor with the Nuremberg Symphony Orchestra.

-Gasparian has appeared as guest at major festivals, including the Schleswig-Holstein Music Festival, Festspiele Mecklenburg-Vorpommern, La Roque d’Anthéron, Nohant Festival Chopin, Montpellier-Festival, Piano aux Jacobins Toulouse, Festival Chopin de Bagatelle, Lisztomanias, and Printemps des Arts de Monte-Carlo.
-In summer 2020, he performed selected Beethoven sonatas as part of the Festival Intégrales des Sonates de Beethoven by Radio France.
-He has given performances in venues such as the Salzburg Mozarteum, Tonhalle Zürich, Laeiszhalle Hamburg, Glocke Bremen, Belgrade Kolarac, the Museum of Modern Art in Tel-Aviv, the Louis Vuitton Foundation, the Maison de la Radio, the Salle Cortot and the Salle Gaveau in Paris.
+Gasparian has appeared at major festivals including the Schleswig-Holstein Music Festival, Festspiele Mecklenburg-Vorpommern, La Roque d’Anthéron, Nohant Festival Chopin, Montpellier Festival, Piano aux Jacobins Toulouse, Festival Chopin de Bagatelle, Lisztomanias and Printemps des Arts de Monte-Carlo.
+In 2020, he played selected Beethoven sonatas for Radio France as part of the Festival Intégrales des Sonates de Beethoven.
+Gasparian has performed in venues such as the Salzburg Mozarteum, Tonhalle Zurich, Laeiszhalle Hamburg, Glocke Bremen, Belgrade Kolarac, the Museum of Modern Art in Tel-Aviv, the Louis Vuitton Foundation, the Maison de la Radio, the Salle Cortot and the Salle Gaveau in Paris.

-The Classica magazine has ranked Jean-Paul Gasparian among the ten most promising young pianists of his generation.
-His debut CD with a Russian program around Rachmaninov, Scriabin and Prokofiev was released in February 2018 on Évidence Classics and has received rave reviews.
-With his second solo album, released in 2019 and dedicated to the works of Chopin, as well as his third record with works by Rachmaninov, he yet again proves that he is a musical talent that you absolutely must keep an eye on.
+Classica magazine ranks him as one of the 10 most promising young pianists of his generation.
+The young Frenchman already attracted attention with his debut CD with a Russian program featuring Rachmaninov, Scriabin and Prokofiev, which was released by Évidence Classics in February 2018, making both audiences and the press sit up and take notice.
+With both his second solo album with works by Chopin and his third album with works by Rachmaninov, Gasparian once again proved that he is a musical talent to keep an eye on.
 Gasparian dedicated his first album for the naïve label to Debussy.
+His second album for naïve, released in August 2024, reflects his own cultural heritage: with Origins he presents solo piano works by the Armenian composers Babadjanian, Katchaturian and Komitas.

 Gasparian studied at the Conservatoire National de Paris under Olivier Gardon, Jacques Rouvier, Michel Beroff, Laurent Cabasso, Claire Désert and Michel Dalberto.
-He took part in international piano master classes with Pavel Gililov, Elisso Virsaladze and Tatiana Zelikman.
-In June 2018 he completed his artist diploma with Prof. Vanessa Latarche at the Royal College of Music in London.
+He took part in international masterclasses with Pavel Gililov, Elisso Virsaladze and Tatiana Zelikman.
+In June 2018, he completed his Artist Diploma with Prof. Vanessa Latarche at the Royal College of Music in London.

-Since September 2016, Gasparian is Artist in Residence at the Singer-Polignac Foundation.
-He is supported by the Safran Foundation for Music and is a Steinway Artist.
+Gasparian has been artist-in-residence at the Singer-Polignac Foundation since 2020.
+He is also supported by the Safran Foundation for Music and is a Steinway Artist.

 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH